Michael Rennie: Supporting actor at Fox

-Rennie supported Tyrone Power once more in King of the Khyber Rifles (1954), as a brigadier in British India, then he played his first villain for Fox, an evil Khan in the "eastern", Princess of the Nile (1954), opposite Jeffrey Hunter.
+Rennie supported Tyrone Power once more in King of the Khyber Rifles (1954), as a brigadier in British India, then he played his first villain for Fox, an evil "Rama Khan" in the "eastern" Princess of the Nile (1954), opposite Jeffrey Hunter.
 He reprised his role as Peter in Demetrius and the Gladiators (1954) and was lent out for Mambo (1954).

 In Désirée (1954), Rennie played the future Charles XIV John of Sweden opposite Marlon Brando as Napoleon Bonaparte.
 The film was popular although not as highly regarded as other Brando films from this time.
-Soldier of Fortune (1955), was another hit, with Rennie as the head of British police in Hong Kong supporting Clark Gable and Susan Hayward.
+Soldier of Fortune (1955), was another hit, with Rennie as a British police inspector in Hong Kong supporting Clark Gable and Susan Hayward.

 On TV he played the attorney in an adaptation of The Letter (1955) with John Mills.
-He also received good reviews for his performance as an art dealer in "A Man of Taste" (1955) for Climax with Zsa Zsa Gabor.
+He also received good reviews for his performance as an art dealer in the episode "A Man of Taste" (1955) for Climax! with Zsa Zsa Gabor.
 Rennie enjoyed live TV.
 "You have greater performances as opposed to those in a filmed series", he said.
 "You are able to build and sustain a role in live TV whereas you have the problem of cutting, stopping and starting in a filmed show."

 Based on the positive reaction to his two turns as the Apostle Peter, Fox assigned him another third-billed, top-tier role as a stalwart man of God, Franciscan friar Junípero Serra, who, between 1749 and his death in 1784, founded missions in Alta California.
 The film was Seven Cities of Gold (1955), with Richard Egan and Anthony Quinn.

 His next film was The Rains of Ranchipur (1955), assigned him fifth billing after the lead romantic teaming of Lana Turner and Richard Burton.
 As Turner's character's cuckolded husband, Lord Esketh, Rennie maintained his typical dignity and stiff upper lip.
 He supported Ginger Rogers in Teenage Rebel (1956) and had a good role as the man murdered by James Mason in Island in the Sun (1957), Darryl Zanuck's popular melodrama.
 His contract with Fox then wound up.